 Meditation doesn’t get you pregnant.
 Meditation helps you manage the negative emotions around conception delays and can help lower your stress levels.

 It seems counter-intuitive, but being mindful of your negative emotions takes away their power.
-One of my favorite books ever is called ‘The Happiness Trap’ and is about this specific thing.
+One of my favorite books ever is called ‘The Happiness Trap’ (affiliate link) and is about this specific thing.
 Learning to deal with your emotions starts with acknowledging that they exist.
 Mindfulness meditation helps with that.

-The meditations involved in the “Restoring Fertility” DVD are more visualizations: visualizations of a healthy and effective ovulation, creating a safe and warm home for your future baby, implantation, etc. This may seem woowoo and out there but there is some science to this.
+The meditations involved in the “Restoring Fertility” (affiliate link) DVD are more visualizations: visualizations of a healthy and effective ovulation, creating a safe and warm home for your future baby, implantation, etc. This may seem woowoo and out there but there is some science to this.